 We are very early in our development efforts.
 We are currently evaluating ELVN-001 in a Phase 1 clinical trial in adults with CML, and we are evaluating ELVN-002 in a Phase 1 clinical trial in adults with solid tumors with HER2 alterations.
-We have also recently nominated a third product candidate.
+We filed an IND and received FDA clearance in the first quarter of 2024 for an additional Phase 1 trial evaluating ELVN-002 in combination with trastuzumab with and without chemotherapy in MBC and CRC with overexpressed or amplified HER2.
+We have nominated a development candidate for our third program and have completed IND-enabling studies for that product candidate.
 We have not initiated clinical trials for any other product candidate and we may experience unexpected or adverse results in the future.
 We will be required to demonstrate thorough, adequate and well-controlled clinical trials that our product candidates are safe and effective, with a favorable benefit-risk profile, for use in their target indications before we can seek regulatory approvals for their commercial sale.
 Our initial clinical trials will begin with relatively small cohorts before expanding in size in subsequent cohorts.
 If safety issues arise in an early cohort, we may be delayed or prevented from subsequently expanding into larger trial cohorts.
-Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of ELVN-001 and ELVN-002.
+Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of ELVN-001 and ELVN-002, including the development of any combination drug products or companion diagnostics.
 We are not permitted to market or promote any product candidate before it receives marketing approval from the FDA, EMA or any comparable foreign regulatory authorities, and we may never receive such marketing approvals.